ZahraAbbakhsh99/OsEx1/README.md

 Ex5 :
 In this code, which is written in C# , communication between a client and a server is considered on the TCP line for file transfer.

+Ex6 :
+In this code, which is written in C# language, we are looking for the synchronization of the threads using Monitor , Lock , Semaphore , Mutex and AutoResetEvent methods.